Veselin Čajkanović

-Veselin Čajkanović (Веселин Чајкановић; 1881 in Belgrade – 1946) was a Serbian classical scholar, philologist, philosopher, ethnologist, orientalist, religious history scholar, and Greek and Latin translator.
+Veselin Čajkanović (Веселин Чајкановић; 1881 – 1946) was a Serbian classical scholar, philologist, philosopher, ethnologist, orientalist, religious history scholar, and Greek and Latin translator.

 Biography

-Čajkanović studied classical philology at Belgrade's Grandes écoles (Velika škola), and received an international scholarship, on the recommendation of professor Pavle Popović, to take post-graduate studies at the University of Leipzig and University of Munich (where he took his Master of Arts degree) and finished his doctorate under Karl Krumbacher.
-In 1908 he became a Latin lecturer at the Belgrade University School of Philosophy and published his MA dissertation, Quaestionum paroemiographicarum capita selecta, in Tübingen.
+Born in Belgrade, Čajkanović studied classical philology at Belgrade's Velika škola, and received an international scholarship, on the recommendation of professor Pavle Popović, to take post-graduate studies at Leipzig University and the Ludwig-Maximilians-Universität München (where he took his Master of Arts degree) and finished his doctorate under Karl Krumbacher.
+In 1908, he became a Latin lecturer at the Belgrade University School of Philosophy and published his MA dissertation, Quaestionum paroemiographicarum capita selecta, in Tübingen.

+He met Ruža Živković, student of Roman languages, at the faculty in Belgrade, and they got married in 1921.
+They had two children, Marija, and Nikola.

 Čajkanović fought in both Balkan Wars and in World War I. He retreated with the Serbian Army through Albania in face of 1915 anti-Serbian offensive of the Central Powers.
-He contracted diphtheria during the last two days of the retreat through Albania and was transferred to a hospital in Bizerte.
+He contracted diphtheria during the retreat through Albania and was transferred to a hospital in Bizerte.
 Later he was at the Thessaloniki Front, where he described his activities in his Autobiography as "defending, together with other Balkan Christians, his country from foreign conquerors." Čajkanović was awarded the Order of the White Eagle with Swords and the Légion d'honneur.
 Shortly before the end of the war, Čajkanović was sent to Paris and London on a mission "to show what Serbia is and who the Serbs are."
 There he participated in preparing lectures organized by the Serbian Legation and during his free time read and studied at the Bibliothèque Nationale in Paris and the British Museum Library in London.

-In 1919 he returned to Belgrade to resume his work as a professor (docent), assistant professor and in 1922 he was named full professor.
+In 1919, he returned to Belgrade to resume his work as a professor (docent), assistant professor and in 1922 he was named full professor.
 From 1921 on he taught the comparative history of religion at the Faculty of Theology in Belgrade.
-In 1923 he was a professor of classical languages, chairman of the classics department at Belgrade University, and prolific contributor to 'Srpski književni glasnik' (The Serbian Literary Herald).
+In 1923, he was a professor of classical languages, chairman of the classics department at Belgrade University, and prolific contributor to 'Srpski književni glasnik' (The Serbian Literary Herald).

-Said Marko Živković in the Anthropology of East Europe Review, "Čajkanović was one who brought the latest philosophical, historical, ethnographic and comparative methodologies of interwar Europe to bear on his life project of reconstructing from the pre-Christian, pagan Serbian mythology and religions. Čajkanović did most of his work between the wars in Belgrade where he was a professor at the university and a member of the Serbian Academy of Sciences and Arts.

-"He did not leave a line of successors, as he might have done, being in many respects a figure comparable to what Mircea Eliade was in Romania."
+According to Marko Živković in the Anthropology of East Europe Review, "Čajkanović was one who brought the latest philosophical, historical, ethnographic and comparative methodologies of interwar Europe to bear on his life project of reconstructing from the pre-Christian, pagan Serbian mythology and religions. Čajkanović did most of his work between the wars in Belgrade where he was a professor at the university and a member of the Serbian Academy of Sciences and Arts.
+He did not leave a line of successors, as he might have done, being in many respects a figure comparable to what Mircea Eliade was in Romania."

-The Case of Veselin Čajkanović

-In the eyes of the Communist regime, "Dr. Veselin Čajkanović, dean at the Faculty of Philosophy of the University of Belgrade during German occupation, represented the university as a member of the Ministry of Education and Faith's Advisory Board on the creation of the Serbian civil plan, whose initiator and organizer was Vladimir Velmar-Janković, assistant of the Minister of Education and Faith."